tpbnick/docs/docs/py-dictionaries.md

 	print(f"\tFull name: {full_name.title()}")
 	print(f"\tLocation: {location.title()}")
 ```
-We first define a dictionary called `users` with two keys: one each for the usernames `'aeinstein'` and `'mcurie'`.
+We first define a dictionary called `users` with two keys: one each for the usernames `#!py 'aeinstein'` and `#!py 'mcurie'`.
 The value associated with each key is a dictionary that includes each user's first name, last name, and location.
 On line 14 we loop through the `users` dictionary.
 Python assigns each key to the variable `username`, and the dictionary associated with each username is assigned to the variable `user_info`.
 Once inside the main dictionary loop, we print the user-name at line 15.

 On line 16 we start accessing the inner dictionary.
-The variable `user_info`, which contains the dictionary of user information, has three keys: `'first'`, `'last'`, and `'location'`.
+The variable `user_info`, which contains the dictionary of user information, has three keys: `#!py 'first'`, `#!py 'last'`, and `#!py 'location'`.
 We use each key to generate a neatly formated full name and location for each person, and then print a summary of what we know about each user:
 ```
 Username: aeinstein
 	Full name: Albert Einstein